Contents

 sub 🔝

 Subtraction of two numbers of the same type: Doing so for u64 will create a service failure if the result would be negative.
 Overloads the corresponding operator for numbers.
 Example that FAILS because the default integer type is u64.
+Example:

 print(1-2)